delobos/COP1500personalproject/README.md

 #
 ### Goals

--   Complete the Python for Everybody Specialization
+-   Complete the Python Bootcamp:go from zero to hero in python 3

 ### Boundaries / Scope

--   Complete Course 1 Programming for Everybody (Getting Started with Python)
+-   Complete Bootcamp Course
--   Complete Course 2 Python Data Structures, possibly Course 3 as well.
+-   Complete Machine learning A-Z course
 ### Success criteria

--   My own application for data retrieval and processing.
+-   My own understanding and application of machine learning and python proficiency
 -   Weekly work log with screenshots and summaries to demonstrate activity.

 ### Constraints

--   I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
+-   Majority of income comes from me so I spend at least 20 hours working and have 3 other courses I am taking not including this one.

 ### Assumptions